marisn/grass/raster/r.watershed/front/r.watershed.md

 underestimate are converted to the negative.
 See below for a detailed description of flow accumulation output.

+By **-e** flag the user can disable the edge effect handling in SFD mode.
+When this flag is set, flow accumulation will be calculated for cells on the border of the map, which might be useful for specific analysis, but could also lead to artifacts.
+Without the **-e** flag, cells touching an edge of map are not counted in (are assumed to drain off-map).

 Option **convergence** specifies convergence factor for MFD.
 Lower values result in higher divergence, flow is more widely distributed.
 Higher values result in higher convergence, flow is less widely